 GreenScreen® Sea-Tex™ screen shade fabric, for example, is made from reclaimed ocean plastic.
 Exclusive to the Hunter Douglas Designer Screen Shades line, these shades are available in five neutral tones (hues which also speak to the warm minimalism trend).

 Smart-home technology continues to grow, as adding smarts to a home can make our lives more convenient (smart appliances), help us save energy (smart thermostats), and give us peace of mind (smart door locks).
 Smart-home tech also provides no-touch, hands-free control—a feature that took on a sense of new importance this past year.
+Check out our latest 2022 Window Treatment guide.

 Automated window shades, which you can control with an app on your smart device or your voice, check off all those boxes.
 Save time by not having to run around adjusting shades throughout the day, make your home look lived in when you’re not there, and help save energy by blocking or letting light in depending on the time of day.